mtsoares/kubernetes-lab/Lab05/README.md

 kubectl get configmaps
 ```

 Edit the demoapp-deployment.yml and remove the environment variable DATABASE_SERVER and its value.
-Add the following under the container configuration (right below the image configuration):
+Add the following content under the container configuration (right below the image configuration):

 ```yaml
         envFrom: